[This is a live document! It is intended to be edited/changed as the forums evolve. Feel free to contribute.]

 Some points about attaching a packaged workbook:

-For a comprehensive guide on When, Why and How to attach a packaged workbook, please see Packaged workbooks: when, why, how
+For a comprehensive guide on When, Why and How to attach a packaged workbook, please see Packaged workbooks and flows: when, why, how

 A brief summary: